row of vintage and modern perfume bottles

 1865

-The Civil War has ended and Blocki opens a perfumery specializing in the finest essential oils, perfumes and pomades.
+After training as a chemist and apprenticing with Master Perfumer LaLoie in France, Blocki opens a perfumery specializing in the finest essential oils, perfumes and pomades.
 It is the first perfume boutique in Chicago; a palatial space said to be well worth a visit from any retailer needing a lesson in how to present fine goods.

 black and white photo of 1893 world's fair columbian exposition